-The objective of MIOP is to secure significant business project investment which would not occur in Manitoba without the provision of some level of government assistance.
+To secure significant business project investment which would not occur in Manitoba without the provision of some level of government assistance.

 In certain cases MIOP supports projects that increase the number of jobs created in Manitoba; in other cases MIOP supports projects that increase the number of jobs maintained in Manitoba.